-OKLAHOMA CITY, OK – The Internal Revenue Service (IRS) will soon begin making COVID-19 economic impact payments.
+SHERMAN, TX – The Internal Revenue Service will begin making COVID-19 economic impact payments in a matter of weeks.
 For most Americans, this will be a direct deposit into your bank account.
 For the unbanked, elderly or other groups who have traditionally received tax refunds via paper check, they will receive their check in this same manner.

-United States Attorney Timothy J. Downing and IRS-Criminal Investigation (IRS-CI) Special Agent in Charge Tamera Cantu want to warn local Oklahomans that criminals are well aware of these payments and will be actively attempting to steal these funds when they are most needed.
-Unsolicited phone calls, emails, text messages, or other communications pretending to be from the IRS are likely a scam.
+United States Attorney Joseph D. Brown and IRS-Criminal Investigation Special Agent in Charge Tamera Cantu want to warn local Texans that criminals are well-aware of these payments and will be actively attempting to steal these funds when they are most needed.
+Unsolicited phone calls, emails, text messages or other communications pretending to be from the IRS are likely a scam.

 IRS-CI Special Agent in Charge Tamera Cantu of the Dallas Field Office offers the following information and tips to spot a scam and how citizens can report fraudulent activities:

-Special Agent in Charge Cantu warns the public, "As the agency responsible for issuing economic impact payments, the IRS unfortunately expects some bad actors to execute fraud schemes in an attempt to take advantage of the situation.
-Be aware that unsolicited contact from non-IRS sources could be scams and do not become a victim.
-Every taxpayer needs to exercise caution when choosing a return preparer or tax professional to ensure their personal and other privileged information is safeguarded."
+Special Agent in Charge Cantu warns the public, “As the agency responsible for issuing economic impact payments, the IRS unfortunately expects some bad actors to execute fraud schemes in an attempt to take advantage of the situation.
+IRS-CI will work diligently with the United States Attorney’s Office, Eastern District of Texas, and all of our law enforcement partners to disrupt and dismantle any fraud schemes related to the COVID-19 pandemic.
+This is the time for every American to be vigilant in this fight against criminals and safeguard your personal and other privileged information.”

 To report suspected fraud, please contact the National Center for Disaster Fraud by calling 866-720-5721 or sending an email to firstname.lastname@example.org.